 For example, an eCommerce company could use test automation to regularly check the functionality of their checkout process, ensuring a seamless experience for their customers.
 By implementing a comprehensive test automation strategy, businesses can improve the quality of their software and reduce the risk of software failures, which can ultimately lead to increased customer satisfaction and revenue.

-It needs to be comprehensive enough to consider every variable of your testing process, from the nature of your workflows through to the section of the right test tools, from the selection of your QA expert to the makeup of your Agile development team.The 6 tips below represent the essentials in QA development.
+The 8 tips mentioned below represent the essential test automation best practices.
 They are guides that ensure you have the key ingredients front-of-mind when considering the right approach to producing a robust software application that will deliver on its consumer promise.

 Test Automation Strategy Tips

 4. Prioritization of automatable test cases

 7. Selecting and developing the right automation framework

 But before we talk about the above-mentioned strategies, let’s understand what the test automation strategy is.

 It is a plan for incorporating automated processes into a company's operations to avoid testing failures.
 It outlines: